nopayleave/alertweb/TRADINGVIEW_SETUP.md

 ## Step 2: Create an Alert in TradingView

-1. Open TradingView and navigate to the chart you want to set an alert on
+1. Open TradingView and navigate to the chart with your "Webhook Alert" indicator
 2. Click on the "Alerts" button (bell icon) in the right panel
 3. Click "Create Alert"
-4. Configure your alert conditions (price, indicator, etc.)
+4. Set the condition to use your "Webhook Alert" indicator
+5. Choose the "Once Per Bar Close" option

 ## Step 3: Configure the Webhook